abuehl/abuehl.github.io/_posts/2026-04-16-removing-implicit-imports.md

 unique identifiers is error prone and the resulting code isn't really a pleasure to read.
 That pattern possibly can't be the definitive solution.

-As previously already mentioned, there have been discussion about introducing a new syntax
+As previously already mentioned, there have been discussions about additionally introducing a new syntax

 ```cpp
 // Translation unit #5